jintonic/jintonic.github.io/learning/_posts/2015-06-29-learn-ROOT-on-Windows.md

 commands.
 Students can start learning ROOT from day one without any knowledge about Linux server, SSH, SHELL, *etc*., on Windows.
 Here is how.

-1. go to http://root.cern.ch, click [Download][], select [Pro, version 5.34/32][pro], navigate to the bottom of the page, read the instruction for Windows, download the recommended [exe][] version of the installer.
+1. go to <http://root.cern.ch>, HOVER your mouse on the "Download" menu, click [All Release][releases] in the drop down menu, scroll down to "Version 5" section of the page, click [Release 5.34/36 - 2016-04-05][r5], download [root_v5.34.36.win32.vc12.exe][r53].

 2. double click the downloaded ROOT installer, accept the licence and select to *add ROOT to system PATH* as shown in the following screen shot and accept all